 1. How To Find A Van On A Budget

 Whether it's in addition to a permanent home, or it's going to become your permanent home, there's one thing you can't avoid: you need to have a van that you can live in.
 The key bit of information here is:

 It's cheaper than you think.

 We spoke to our good friends at Roam Campers, who pointed out that "because camper vans can be upward of £50k, people often think that's how much they need to spend to even get started.
-The truth is, you can buy a van and have it professionally converted for less than £4000 in total.
-That means for less than the cost of a new city car, you can have a mobile home with electricity, solar panels, and the freedom to go wherever you like!".
+The truth is, you can buy a van and have it professionally converted for far less than you think!".

 Shop second hand, and find a bespoke van converter to quote for the conversion.
 Like Roam, any good company should be able to quote for your budget, meaning there's an option for almost everyone.